VeggieMeat/marconi/README.txt

-Openstack Queuesis an OpenStack project designed to be an open alternative to Amazon SQS and SNS.
-The Openstack Queuesmodule implements Openstack Openstack Queuesas an alternative Drupal Queue backend.
+Openstack Zaqar is an OpenStack project designed to be an open alternative to Amazon SQS and SNS.
+The Openstack Queues module implements Openstack Openstack Queues as an alternative Drupal Queue backend.

 Installation (via Drush - recommended)